TheAlgorithms/Algorithms-Explanation/en/Selection Algorithms/Find Second Largest Element.md

 #### Problem statement

-Given an unsorted array, write a function to find the second largest element in the array
+Given an unsorted array, write a function to find the second largest element in the array.

 #### Approach

-- Find the largest element in the array by traversing through the array using loop and store the value in a variable (for ex: a )
+- Find the largest element in the array by traversing through the array using a loop and store the value in a variable (for ex: a )
-- Assign a variable to store the negative infinte value, which strores the least value (for ex: b )
+- Assign a variable to store the negative infinite value, which stores the least value (for ex: b )
-- Run a for loop from zero to the size of the array
+- Run a loop from zero to the size of the array.
-- Now check whether the current element is greater than variable "b" and also not equal to variable "a" which is the largest number in the array
+- Now check whether the current element is greater than variable "b" and also not equal to variable "a", which is the largest number in the array.
-- if the above condition is true then the variable b stores the current element
+- if the above condition is true, then the variable b stores the current element.

 #### Time Complexity